Preventive Dentistry (Self-Care/ Professional-Care)

 The Oral Health Event of Tooth Brushing for Children, started in 1932, is held every year for elementary school students during Dental/Oral Health Week (June 4th to 10th).

-For the 77th event in 2020, participating schools chose a date to participate and took part by watching a 40-minute educational DVD.
-Approximately 270,000 elementary school students attending a total of 4,722 schools participated in 2020, including students in Japan and around the world.
-The theme of the 2020 event was “Brush Up Your Teeth and Yourself.”
+For the 78th event in 2021, participating schools chose a date to participate and took part by watching a 40-minute educational DVD.
+Approximately 250,000 elementary school students attending a total of 4,498 schools participated in 2021, including students in Japan and other Asian countries.
+The theme of the 2021 event was “Brush Up Your Teeth and Yourself.”
 Prepared with editorial supervision from Meikai University President Toshikazu Yasui, the program focused on the gums, including hands-on practice brushing in line with individual oral conditions and using dental floss.
 In addition to promoting understanding of preventive dentistry, the program taught students about the importance of consistency through oral care, a central part of healthy living habits.

 Cumulative participants: 2,210,000